Part 1. The Case of Charlotte Teichgräber from Beuthen, Upper Silesia.

 Internees suffered verbal and physical harassment and were made to walk barefoot across shattered glass after soldiers crushed beer bottles on the deck.

-Because of their appalling treatment, the British government eventually decided to compensate the group with £35,000.
+Because of their appalling treatment, the British Government eventually decided to compensate the group with £35,000.
 Lieutenant-Colonel William Scott, the officer-in-charge, was among the three guards court-martialled.

-HMT Dunera Arrives to Australia
+HMT Dunera Arrives in Australia

 The Dunera arrived at Port Melbourne on 3 September 1940, and 344 internees disembarked.
 The remaining prisoners were transported to Sydney, where they arrived on 6 September.